DevExpress/XPO/Tutorials/WinForms/Classic/create-persistent-classes-and-connect-xpo-to-database.md

     }
     ```
 * Add the [PersistentAlias](https://docs.devexpress.com/XPO/DevExpress.Xpo.PersistentAliasAttribute) attribute to the `ContactName` property.
-  >The [PersistentAlias](https://docs.devexpress.com/XPO/DevExpress.Xpo.PersistentAliasAttribute) attribute specifies an expression that substitutes for the property name in a SQL query.
-The expression passed to the attribute constructor should follow the [Criteria Language Syntax](https://docs.devexpress.com/CoreLibraries/4928/devexpress-data-library/criteria-language-syntax).
+  >The [PersistentAlias](https://docs.devexpress.com/XPO/DevExpress.Xpo.PersistentAliasAttribute) attribute specifies an expression that XPO should use instead of the property name in a SQL query.
+Use [Criteria Language](https://docs.devexpress.com/CoreLibraries/4928/devexpress-data-library/criteria-language-syntax) to build the expression.
     ```csharp
     [PersistentAlias("concat(FirstName, ' ', LastName)")]
     public string ContactName {